amygdala/code-snippets/ml/kubeflow-pipelines/README_github_summ.md

 ### Destroy the cluster

-**Note**: Cluster deletion can take a few minutes to complete
+> **Note**: Cluster deletion can take a few minutes to complete

-To remove all resources created by Click-to-Deploy, navigate to  [Deployment Manager](http://console.cloud.google.com/dm/deployments) in the GCP Console and delete the `$DEPLOYMENT_NAME` deployment.
+To remove all resources created by the Click-to-Deploy launcher, navigate to [Deployment Manager](http://console.cloud.google.com/dm/deployments) in the GCP Console and delete the `$DEPLOYMENT_NAME` deployment.

 ### Remove the GitHub token